Chia-Network/bladebit/README.md

 ## Pool Plots
-Pool plots have been implemented and plot id and plot memo generation tested against the chia-blockchain implementation, where it generates the exact data.
-More testing from the community is required to verify that the plots are properly operating with pools.
+Pool plots are fully supported and tested against the chia-blockchain implementation.
+The community has also verified that pool plots are working properly and winning proofs with them.

 ## NUMA systems
 Memory is bound on interleaved mode for NUMA systems which currently gives the best performance on systems with several nodes.
-This can be disabled with with the `-m or --no-numa` switch.
+This is the default behavior on NUMA systems, it can be disabled with with the `-m or --no-numa` switch.

 ## Huge TLBs
 This is not supported yet.
 Some folks have reported some gains when using huge page sizes.
 Although this was something I wanted to test, I focused first instead on things that did not necessarily depended on system config.
 But I'd like to add support for it in the future (trivial from the development point of view, I have just not configured the test system with huge page sizes).

-## Other Optimizations
+## Other Observations
-Memory accesses are pretty tight.
-So some spots are saturated, and completely memory bound.
-That is, the CPU is already completely saturated, and won't be able to do more unless access to memory is faster.
-However, there are more pending optimizations, some ARM-specific, some x86-specific, and other experiments for either architecture that I'd like to implement/test.
-I hope to have the time to do this.
-But your supports will surely help.
+This implementation is very memory-boundz so optimizing your system towards fast memory access is essential.
+CPUs with large caches will benefit as well.

-Copyright 2021 Harold Brenes
+Copyright 2021 Harold Brenes, Chia Network Inc